JohnEsleyer/Small-Programs/README.md

 # Small-Programs
-A collection of small programs that I have written using different languages and frameworks for future references.
+A collection of small programs written in different languages and frameworks for future references.